Suryakant-Bharti/Important-Java-Concepts/_moreReadMe/networking/README.md

 **Java Networking Terminology :**

-The widely used java networking terminologies are:
+Some of the widely used java networking terminologies are as follows:
 1. IP Address
 2. Protocol
 3. Port Number